 The telephone-event codec MUST NOT be the only codec supplied in the LCO from the CMS.
 If the MTA receives an LCO containing only the telephone-event codec, then it MUST return error code 524 - internal inconsistency in LocalConnectionOptions.
 If the approved list of codecs, as described in Section 7.7, contains only the telephone-event codec, the endpoint MUST return error code 534 - codec negotiation failure.
-Likewise, if the negotiated list of codecs, as described in Section 7.7, contains only the telephone-event codec states are codec, as described in Section 7.7, contains only the telephone-event codec states are codec states.
+Likewise, if the negotiated list of codecs, as described in Section 7.7, contains only the telephone-event codec the endpoint MUST return error code 534.